UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: The Benchmark

 \subsection{Data Curation}

 \bench{} adopts a two-stage curation pipeline to ensure that each instance requires multi-step reasoning to determine a specific visual output.
 We begin with human-curated seed instances and then expand coverage through controlled LLM-assisted augmentation with human verification.
-Additional details are provided in Appx.\ref{app:data_curation}.
+Additional details about data annotation are provided in Appx.~\ref{app:data_curation}.

-\paragraph{Human-Curated Seed Data Construction.} To guarantee the quality and diversity of \bench{}, human experts first establish a fine-grained taxonomy under the $5$ primary tasks, resulting in $30$ subcategories in total.
+\textbf{Human-Curated Seed Data Construction.} To guarantee the quality and diversity of \bench{}, human experts first establish a fine-grained taxonomy under the $5$ primary tasks, resulting in $30$ subcategories in total.
 Specifically, detailed sub-categories are designed to cover distinct reasoning and visual perspectives.
-For instance, the Code Reasoning task can be stratified into six specific programming languages.
 Based on this hierarchical schema, experts manually construct corresponding seed instances for each sub-category.
 Each instance comprises a reasoning-intensive prompt and an evaluation criterion that specifies the expected visual outcome.
-These seeds undergo strict validation to ensure correctness, resulting in a foundational dataset of $500$ high-quality seed instances that serve as the bedrock of \bench{}.
+These seeds undergo strict validation to ensure correctness, resulting in a foundational dataset of $500$ high-quality seed instances that serve as the bedrock.

-\paragraph{LLM-Assisted Data Augmentation.} After constructing the seed dataset, we scale \bench{} with a human-guided augmentation pipeline powered by Gemini-3-Pro~\cite{deepmind_gemini3_2025}.
+\textbf{LLM-Assisted Data Augmentation.} After constructing the seed dataset, we scale \bench{} with a human-guided augmentation pipeline powered by Gemini-3-Pro~\cite{deepmind_gemini3_2025}.
 Annotators systematically vary key factors of each seed instance, including the number of reasoning steps, target visual entities, and narrative context, to generate diverse yet logically consistent variants.
 All candidates undergo multi-round human-LLM refinement and verification to ensure quality and correctness.
 This process expands \bench{} to $2{,}000$ test instances, providing broad coverage of realistic and challenging reasoning scenarios.

-\paragraph{Dataset Split.} We partition the 2{,}000 instances of \bench{} into two subsets: \textit{test} and \textit{testmini}.
+\textbf{Dataset Split.} We partition the 2{,}000 instances of \bench{} into two subsets: \textit{test} and \textit{testmini}.
 The \textit{test} set contains 1{,}500 instances, while \textit{testmini} contains 500 instances and is intended for rapid validation during model development.
-As reported in Appx.\ref{appx:textmini}, comparative experiments show consistent trends across the two subsets.
-Unless otherwise stated, we report results on \textit{testmini} for efficiency.
+As reported in Appx.~\ref{appx:textmini}, comparative experiments show consistent trends across the two subsets.
+Unless otherwise stated, we report results on \textit{testmini} for efficiency in the following sections.